Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Examples and stability on STCMC foliations

 If the spacetime is vacuum ($\mathrm{Ein}=0$), the remaining terms reduce to a purely algebraic expression involving the expansions and the intrinsic curvature of the sphere.
 In particular, in the Schwarzschild spacetime the operator evaluated on a constant is proportional to $-\theta_\ell \theta_k m$, where $m$ is the mass parameter, showing that the symmetry spheres satisfy the constant-mode stability condition $\delta_{\vec H}^2|\Sigma|\ge 0$ outside the horizon.

-\textbf{STCMC surfaces arising from asymptotic foliations.} The stability notions introduced here apply to the known asymptotic foliations by STCMC surfaces, both in asymptotically Euclidean initial data sets \cite{STCMC} and on asymptotically Schwarzschildean null hypersurfaces \cite{kroncke2024foliations}.
-The precise statements are proved in Theorem~\ref{thm:stability-foliation} and Theorem~\ref{nullsta}.
+\textbf{STCMC surfaces arising from foliations.} The stability notions introduced here apply to several known constructions of STCMC foliations.
+This includes asymptotic foliations in asymptotically Euclidean initial data sets \cite{STCMC} and on asymptotically Schwarzschildean null hypersurfaces \cite{kroncke2024foliations}, as well as local foliations concentrating at a point \cite{main1local}.
+The precise statements are proved in Theorem~\ref{thm:stability-foliation}, Theorem~\ref{nullsta}, and Theorem~\ref{localfoli}.